 With this long history of awesomeness in our pockets, we were excited to learn that Graco was releasing a new line of seats with an updated, easy to install base: the SnugLock line.
 This review covers the not-very-base-at-all base model, the SnugRide SnugLock 35.

-Key Features of SnugRide SnugLock models:
+Key Features of the primary SnugRide SnugLock models (other variations may be available):

 The SnugRide SnugLock 35 DLX has 4 harness slots on the infant carrier portion of the seat larger SnugLock arm and premium lower anchor connectors.

-The SnugRide SnugLock Platinum DLX has a no rethread harness on the infant carrier portion of the seat, the larger SnugLock arm, and premium lower anchor connectors.
+The SnugRide SnugLock Platinum has a no rethread harness on the infant carrier portion of the seat, the larger SnugLock arm, and premium lower anchor connectors.

 CSFTL Quick Stats